-Cannabis distillate that has not been processed further will remain flavourless just like isolate.
+THC distillate that has not been processed further will remain flavourless just like isolate.
 However, reintroduced terpenes and flavonoids can recreate the flavours of fruit and cannabis strains.
 Many manufacturers do opt to reintroduce terpenes to their distillate, with some opting to keep theirs flavourless.

 Cannabis oil is generally more of a dark and murky green than cannabis distillate, which tends to be more translucent and almost golden-like in color.

 Since the plant’s fibre, chlorophyll and lipids have not been removed from the cannabis oil, the liquid tends to be murky and dark-green in colour.
 As for cannabis isolate, the pure THC crystals extracted from the plant with every undesirable plant compound removed will be a silvery-white powder.

 Cannabis distillate, whether of the THC or CBD variety, is consumed in a variety of ways thanks to its flavourless, odorless and decarboxylated nature.

 From including the concentrate into your current smoking ritual to picking up a specialized vape pen, here are 5 ways of how to use distillate.